daostack/alchemy-monorepo/documentation/overview.md

 the connection to the Ethereum node, and a connection to an ipfs Provider (which is used to as a data storage layer by DAOStack).

 Some of these configuration settings are optional.
-Withoout the graphql services, it is still possible to use `@daostack/client` for creating and sending transactions to the blockchain;
+Without the graphql services, it is still possible to use `@daostack/client` for creating and sending transactions to the blockchain;
 similarly, the `web3` and `ipfs` providers can be omitted when the library is only used for fetching data from the subgraph.

 ### Proposals, Schemes, Votes, Stakes, Queues, etc

-Most classes in the client library represent basic entities - these are the basic building blocks of a DAO, if you will.
-These are the following classes: `DAO`, `Member`, `Proposal`, `Queue`,  `Scheme`, `Reputation`, `Reward`, `Stake` and `Vote`.

 These classes all implement the same patterns.

-#### Search

 All classes implement `search`  function as a class method, which can be used to search for those entities on the subgraph.
 For example, to get all DAOs that are called `Foo`, you can do:

 ```
 import { Arc, DAO } from '@doastack/client'
+const arc = new Arc({.....})
 DAO.search(arc, {where: { name: "Foo" }})
 ```
 Note how the search function must be provided with an `Arc` instance, so it knows to which service to send the queries.

-All queries return rxjs.Observable instances; see below for further explanation.
+All queries return (rxjs.Observable)[http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html] instances.
+(See below)[#search] for further explanation.

 ### Class instances